verdaux/BookNotes/Phrases/Impressors.md

 - [ ] The Queen of all earth and every city in heaven.
 - [ ] It's my duty to please that booty
 - [ ] I don't wanna be crude.
 Well, I do wanna be crude.
 But not untill later on.
 I'll ease it in.
+- [ ] That is nothing more than a happy coincidence